 Anyway rum is usually vegan but I don’t have any.
 And the above paragraph was to explain why I didn’t want to buy any.
 But I did have a bottle of triple sec.
-I also think that maybe triple sec is like an orange flavoured white rum – but I am not at all sure about that.
-It’s usually vegan too.
+I think triple sec is an orange flavoured white rum.
+So it’s usually vegan too.

 OK so this recipe for Banana Pear Pie is a little different to the original.
 In taste as much as in ingredients and method.
 But it still is a very healthy and vegan dessert.
 It’s simpler to make.
 And it does taste a little of coconut which you may or may not like.
 It only tastes a little of coconut.

 The dates I’m using below are not the hard dried dates, they’re plumped up and moist.
 If the dates you have are not then you need to soak in them in hot water for about 20 minutes, remove them from the water and reserve the soaking water in case the mix of ground almonds and dates in the food mixer needs a little more moisture to blend properly.
 And you’ll need less of them probably about 150g instead of 200g.